babashka/babashka/.github/ISSUE_TEMPLATE/bug_report.md

 **version**

 [ Please specify which version of babashka you're using.
 You can find this with `babashka --version`.
-The documentation on the master branch may be ahead of the most released version.
-You can check the docs for your version by going to cljdoc. ]
+The documentation on the master branch may be ahead of the most released version. ]

 **platform**